 Funding

 The author(s) declare that ﬁnancial support was received for the research, authorship, and/or publication of this article.
-This work was supported by grants from the Guangzhou Science, Technology and Innovation Commission (202201010774); and Guangzhou Science, Technology and Innovation Commission and Guangzhou Children and Women Medical Center (2023A03J0927), and Guangdong Provincial Clinical Research Center for Laboratory Medicine(2023B110008).
+This work was supported by grants from the Natural Science Foundation of Guangdong Province, China (2026A1515012832); and Guangzhou Science, Technology and Innovation Commission and Guangzhou Children and Women Medical Center (2023A03J0927), and Guangdong Provincial Clinical Research Center for Laboratory Medicine(2023B110008).

 Conflict Of Interest

 The authors declare no commercial or financial relationships that could be construed as a potential conflict of interest.

+Consent for publication

+Not applicable, as the manuscript contains no individual person’s data (e.g., images, videos, or personal details) that would require consent for publication.

 References